tomwolfe/metamorphic-core/README.md

 ### <a name="quickstart-guide-to-markdown-only-automation"></a>Quickstart Guide to Markdown-Only Automation

 For a streamlined, AI-driven development experience with minimal manual prompting, you can use the **"Markdown-Only Automation" workflow**.
 This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the completion of Phase 1.5, the system now includes a command-line interface for improved automation and testing.
-The core of the automation is dependent on both stage 1 and stage 2, which involves well-defined and actionable steps.
+The core of the automation is dependent on stages 1, 2 and 3, which involves well-defined and actionable steps.
 Currently, the workflow still requires manual prompting of the Driver LLM, but Phase 1.5 Stage 3 will automate this prompting and create a fully autonomous Driver LLM loop.**

 **(Currently, the workflow requires manually copying and pasting prompts to a Coder LLM.
 The *intended future state* is direct, automated interaction with the Coder LLM, which will streamline the process.)**